Alabama / Tennessee / Mississippi · Southeast

 The top techniques for Pickwick Lake are Football jig, Deep crankbait, Swim jig, Vibrating jig.
 Ledge fishing at its best.

 Spring pre-spawn (March–April) produces the largest fish at Pickwick Lake.
 Excellent shallow bite in the sloughs.
-Fall is the most consistent season for numbers — reaction bites in the creeks.
+Fall is the most consistent season for numbers.

 Ledge fishing at its best.
 Main river channel at 18–28 ft.
 Football jigs and big crankbaits.
 Current from generation triggers feeding.